What Should I Renovate First in My Old House?

 • Electrical and Plumbing Systems: Upgrade outdated electrical wiring, plumbing pipes, and fixtures to meet current safety codes and improve efficiency.

 • Insulation and Weatherproofing: Enhance insulation in walls, attics, and crawl spaces to improve energy efficiency and indoor comfort and consider upgrading windows and doors for better insulation and security.
+To achieve a well-protected and energy-efficient home, consider integrating residential waterproofing solutions alongside improved insulation.
+These solutions not only prevent moisture damage but also contribute to maintaining a comfortable indoor environment by reducing drafts and controlling humidity levels.

 By addressing structural and safety issues first, you lay a solid foundation for subsequent renovations and ensure the long-term stability and safety of your home.